jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 > Sometimes, we need to be careful about the scale used in plotting the x-axis and y-axis.
 In the diagram shown above, the gradient does not seem large.
 It is because we use a much smaller scale for y-axis than the x-axis (0 to 150 vs -10 to 10).

-Here is another illustration that actually could happen.
-When we gradudally descent, we land in an area with high gradient that make it bounce way back with high cost.
-This type of shape will be very hard to reach the minima with the current descent method.
+Here is another illustration that happen in real problems.
+When we gradudally descent, we may land in an area with steep gradient which the W bounce back to where it comes from.
+This type of shape will be very hard to reach the minima with a constant learning rate.
 <div class="imgcap">
 <img src="/assets/dl/ping.jpg" style="border:none;">
 </div>

 #### Naive gradient checking
-There are many ways to compute the paritial derviative.
+There are many ways to compute a paritial derviative.
 One naive but important method is using the simple partial derviative definition.

-Here is a simple demonstration of finding the derivative of
 $$
-x^2 \text{ at } x = 4
+\frac{\partial f}{\partial x} = \frac{f(x+\Delta x_i) - f(x-\Delta x_i) } { 2 \Delta x_i}
 $$

+Here is a simple code demonstration of finding the derivative of
 $$
-\frac{\partial f}{\partial x} = \frac{f(x+\Delta x_i) - f(x-\Delta x_i) } { 2 \Delta x_i}
+x^2 \text{ at } x = 4
 $$

 ```python